-The first step is to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+The first step is to complete the Free Application for Federal Student Aid (FAFSA).
 Be sure to add West Liberty University’s school code (003823) in order for us to receive your application.
 We will process your application and contact you based on the information provided.

-To receive maximum consideration for aid, students apply using the FAFSA, which must be received by the processor, prior to April 15of each year.
+To receive maximum consideration for aid, students apply using the FAFSA, which must be received by the processor, prior to April 15th of each year.

 Yes, students may still apply for a Direct Loan or a Pell Grant.
 There is no specific deadline for these two federal programs.

 Tuition varies based on your residency as well as the College you are accepted into.
 Please click in the following link for detailed information.

 You will need to complete the Master Promissory Note online.
 You will need your FSA ID and Password available to log in.
 Once logged in, click “Complete Master Promissory Note.”

 West Liberty University offers a wide variety of scholarships, grants, loans and additional aid.